AmericanPhilosophicalSociety/diglib-wb/README.md

 where {your-csv}.csv is a name of a comma-separated values file in the same directory containing Paged Content you would like to ingest into the Digital Library.
 See the CDS Google Drive for a template for preparing this CSV.

+## Sample data

+The CSV "workbench_template.csv" and the images provided in "for_ingest/SMs_Coll_160_001" can be used as sample data to verify that the script runs.

 # Outputs

 The script will output two files: